Ultimately, the Kli Yakar — being the emuna-filled tzaddik that he is — gives us final hope.

 - Refraining from lashon hara is not enough; we must also actively seek out the positive attributes in others

 - While spending time with those who seek out the bad in others and spreading this information around is both harmful and useless, we still have an obligation to alert those same people to the need for and the efficacy of doing teshuvah (However, the peddler did not spend more time than necessary with the baalei raatan.)

-- Learning Torah and humbling oneself [shever ruach] can rectify even this severe sins.
+- Learning Torah and humbling oneself [shever ruach] can rectify even this severe sin.

-- Mishlei and Tehillim are particularly helpful (this is not quoted in this post, but is found in the original commentary).
+- Mishlei and Tehillim are particularly helpful (not quoted directly in this post, but is found in the original commentary on the parsha).

 - Training ourselves to actually enjoy seeing positive attributes rather than enjoy pouncing on negative attributes is the key to effecting a cure.